 Background and Goals

 In view of dwindling resources and increasing environmental restrictions it is crucial that chemical production processes, including catalytic ones, offer optimum results.
-Facing this challenge, our CRC targets the rational development of heterogenized organometallic catalyst systems, which are conceptually derived from enzymatic biocatalysts.
+Facing this challenge, our CRC targets the rational development of heterogenized molecular catalyst systems, which are conceptually derived from enzymatic biocatalysts.

 Biocatalysts use 3D confined geometries of defined size, polarity (gradients) and tortuosity to accomplish the reaction of interest.

-- exploit the confinement effects for the rational development of molecular, heterogenized organometallic catalyst systems with improved reactivity and selectivity.
+- exploit the confinement effects for the rational development of molecular, heterogenized catalyst systems with improved reactivity and selectivity.

 Thereby we create tailor-made confined geometries around the catalysts.
 The influence of this confinement on catalytic activity will be systematically tested and performance will be compared to that of the homogeneous analogue.